thesunRider/RFGen/README.md

 # Development

 To program a soldered bluepill via USB kindly power off the device before connecting the USB.
 SInce UART pins are exposed you can program it via those headers too.

-# Contribute

-You can use this section to highlight how people can contribute to your project.

-You can add information on how they can open issues or how they can sponsor the project.